-The following table sets forth selected financial and operating information for the Company on a pro forma basis for the year ended December 31, 1995 and as of and for the three months ended March 31, 1996.
-The following table also sets forth selected financial and operating information on an historical basis for the Company for the period from June 14, 1994 (commencement of operations) to December 31, 1994, for the year ended December 31, 1995 and for the three months ended March 31, 1996 and 1995.
-The following information should be read in conjunction with the financial statements and notes thereto incorporated by reference herein and the pro forma financial statements and notes thereto included and incorporated by reference herein.
+The following table sets forth selected financial and operating information for the Company on a pro forma basis for the year ended December 31, 1995 and as of and for the nine months ended September 30, 1996.
+The following table also sets forth selected financial and operating information on an historical basis for the Company for the period from June 14, 1994 (commencement of operations) to December 31, 1994, for the year ended December 31, 1995 and for the nine months ended September 30, 1996 and 1995.
+The financial data for the nine-month periods ended September 30, 1996 and 1995 are derived from unaudited financial statements.
+The other data was derived from unaudited information maintained by the Company.
+The following information should be read in conjunction with the financial statements and notes thereto incorporated by reference in the accompanying Prospectus and the pro forma financial statements and notes thereto included herein and included or incorporated by reference in the accompanying Prospectus and with "Management's Discussion and Analysis of Financial Condition and Results of Operations" included herein and incorporated by reference in the accompanying Prospectus.